Getting in a Car? Wait ‘Til You See This

 – Cognitive: the driver’s mind is taken off of driving.

-If you’ve ever driven in a car, you can guess how common distracted driving is.
-Eating, looking at a map and talking on the phone are all distractions that can keep a driver from focusing on the road.
+Eating, looking at a map and talking on the phone are all examples of distractions that can keep a driver from focusing on the road — so you can guess how common distracted driving is.

 It can be really tempting to do other things while driving a car.
 And it’s a fact that most people aren’t as good at multitasking as they think they are!